thenikso/angular-autolayout/README.md

 This project uses [Cassoway.js][2] and [PEG][6], any contribution to those projects will help this project too.

 The first thing you could do to partecipate to `angular-autolayout` is to use it in your project.
-Doing that you'll be more likely to find fixes or improvements that are needed.
+By doing that you'll be more likely to find fixes or improvements that may be needed.

 Some tasks that can be foreseen are:

 - There is a workaround (that should be handled more nicely) to fix an exception thrown by Cassowary.js when the `endEdit` method of the solver is called rapidly by the `al-update-on-resize` directive;
 - Fix bugs that arise with usage;
 - Better error reporting;
-- Support for resposive layouts;
+- Support for responsive layouts?;
 - Extend the functionalities provided by `angular-autolayout` to fit more specific needs;
 - Use the (not very documented) power of Cassowary.js to allow more freedom in constraints creation;
 - Performance profiling and fine tuning;